Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 - Monthly reporting and data consolidation (Finance/BI)

-Each of these is a contained, high-impact starting point that produces measurable ROI within the first quarter - and creates the organisational confidence to go further.
+Each of these is a contained, high-impact starting point that produces measurable ROI within the first quarter, and builds the organisational confidence to take the next step.

 We want to be straight with you about the landscape, because overselling is one of the things this industry does badly.